 Hey friends, craving something with a little sizzle?
-Set your taste buds to stun and dig into these tasty low FODMAP peri peri chicken wings!This post is sponsored by Golden Ratio.
-All of the opinions in this article are my own.
-Heads up, if you make a purchase using one of the links I've provided, I may receive a small commission on the sale.
+Set your taste buds to stun and dig into these tasty low FODMAP peri peri chicken wings!This post may contain affiliate links.
+That means if you make a purcahse using one of the links on this page I may receive a small comission.
+I only promote products I use in my own kitchen.
 You can read more about my affiliations here.

 Last summer, my husband and I were invited to a friend's backyard barbecue.
 This friend is a master smoker, and anything that comes off his grill is pure magic.
 So you can bet we were pretty excited when we got an invitation for a chicken wing extravaganza.

 This particular friend is also really careful about my “super weird diet,” so when we arrived he pulled me aside to talk sauce.
 One of the

 magical potions sauces he was testing that day was peri peri sauce.